mdburke11/torchami/doc/examples.rst

 		 $ make
 		 $ ./examples

-There is also examples of using the python bindings, contained in ``/torchami/pytami_examples``.
+There are also examples of using the python bindings, contained in ``/torchami/pytami_examples``.
 After compliling the library with ``MAKE_PYTAMI=ON`` these example scripts can be ran using the python environment where `pytami` was compiled.

 		::

 		 $ python example_main.py
 		 $ python graph_example.py
 		 $ python momentum_main.py

 Further information and updates will be posted on the `Github Wiki`_.